Soma And Alcohol

 - Soma Coma (combination of Soma and codeine)

-Soma Mixed With Alcohol
+Soma Mixed With Alcohol or Mixing Carisoprodol and Alcohol

 To reduce the chance of Soma and alcohol dependence, withdrawal, or abuse, Soma should be used with caution in addiction-prone patients and in patients taking other CNS depressants including alcohol, and Soma should not be used for more than two to three weeks for the relief of acute musculoskeletal discomfort.